sniekum/BCO_assignment/README.md

 ```
 cd BCO_assignment
 ```
-then install the dependencies by running
+then install the dependencies and create a Conda environment called imitation_learning by running
 ```
 conda env create -f environment.yml
 ```